History of the Scythians: Displacement of the Cimmerians

-The Scythians' westward migration brought them to the Caspian Steppe, in the lands of the Cimmerians, who had themselves originated in the first westward wave of proto-Scythian migrations of nomadic populations who had arrived from Central Asia into the Pontic-Caspian Steppe regions during the 10th century BCE.
+The Scythians' westward migration brought them to the Caspian Steppe, in the lands of the Cimmerians, who had themselves originated in the first westward wave of proto-Scythian migrations of nomadic populations to arrive from Central Asia into the Pontic-Caspian Steppe regions during the 10th century BCE.

-The Cimmerians at this time were leaving their homelands in the Caspian Steppe to move into West Asia: the Cimmerians might have migrated under the pressure from the Scythians, although sources are lacking for any such pressure on the Cimmerians by the Scythians or of any conflict between these two peoples at this early period.
+The Cimmerians at this time were leaving their homelands in the Caspian Steppe to move into West Asia: the Cimmerians might have migrated under pressure from the Scythians, although sources are lacking for any such pressure on the Cimmerians by the Scythians or of any conflict between these two peoples at this early period.
 Moreover, the arrival of the Scythians in West Asia about 40 years after the Cimmerians did so suggests there is no available evidence to the later Graeco-Roman account that it was under pressure from Scythians migrating into their territories that the Cimmerians crossed the Caucasus and moved south into West Asia.

-The remnants of the Cimmerians in the Caspian Steppe were assimilated by the Scythians, with this absorption of the Cimmerians by the Scythians being facilitated by their similar ethnic backgrounds and lifestyles, thus transferring the dominance of this region from the Cimmerians to the Scythians who were assimilating them, after which the Scythians settled in the Ciscaucasian Steppe where were located the their kingdom's headquarters, between the Araxes river to the east, the Caucasus Mountains to the south, and the Maeotian Sea to the west.
+The remnants of the Cimmerians in the Caspian Steppe were assimilated by the Scythians, facilitated by their similar ethnic backgrounds and lifestyles.
+Thus dominance of this region was transferred from the Cimmerians to the Scythians, who then settled in the Ciscaucasian Steppe where their kingdom's headquarters was, between the Araxes river to the east, the Caucasus Mountains to the south, and the Maeotian Sea to the west.

-The arrival of the Scythians and their establishment in this region in the 7th century BCE corresponded to a disturbance of the development of the Cimmerian peoples' Chernogorovka-Novocherkassk complex, which was thus replaced through a continuous process over the course of c.
+The arrival of the Scythians and their establishment in this region in the 7th century BCE corresponds to a disruption in the development of the Cimmerian peoples' Chernogorovka-Novocherkassk complex.
+This complex was thus replaced through a continuous process over the years c.
 750 to c.
-600 BCE in southern Europe by the early Scythian culture which nevertheless still showed links to the Chernogorovka-Novocherkassk complex.
-Some aspects of the Scythian culture, such as elements of funerary rituals, ceramics, horse gear, and some weapon types, also showed links to the older Timber Grave culture which had existed in the north Pontic region in the Bronze Age.
+600 BCE in southern Europe by the early Scythian culture, which nevertheless still showed links to the Chernogorovka-Novocherkassk complex.
+Some aspects of Scythian culture, such as elements of funerary rituals, ceramics, horse gear, and some weapon types, also showed links to the older Timber Grave culture that had existed in the north Pontic region in the Bronze Age.